 Anglia Television mada a short news piece about the work in 1994 which you can see below.

-The next large project was Creeting Lock and you can find more about that on this page.
+The next large project was Creeting Lock restoration.